DeeSpinel/Diabetes-Prediction/README.md

 # Solutions Attempted
 - Class Weight Adjustment: Assigning higher weights to the diabetic class to make the model pay more attention to it.
 (No significant recall improvement)
 - SMOTE (Synthetic Minority Over-sampling Technique): Generated synthetic diabetic cases to balance the dataset.
-(No major impact on recall; models still biased toward non-diabetic cases)
-- Different Model Architectures: Tried Random Forest, XGBoost, and Logistic Regression, but recall remained low across models.

 # Steps Followed:
 - Problem Definition & Business Understanding